PoisonedYouth/ktor-encryption-server/README.md

         directoryPath = "./uploads"
         expirationDays = 6
         uploadMaxSizeInMb = 2000
+        validMimeTypes = ["application/pdf", "text/plain", "application/octet-stream"]
     }
 ```

 - The path for storing the upload files (application need to have write access).
 - The default expiration days fur upload files.
 - The upload limit in MB.
+- The valid mime types that are accepted for upload.
+For detection of mime type Apache Tika is used.

 ## Requests